imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 Figures are saved in ```R-code/results```.

-## Testing mode
+## Normal mode

-In the normal mode, all replicates will be run, and the manuscript results will be reproduced.
+The normal mode reproduces the results of the manuscript.
 We recommend running the code on a high-performance computer (HPC) in normal mode.
-Simulations are parallelized using the R package ```batchtools``` version 0.9.15 and, in our case, with a SLURM cluster scheduler.
-We share our ```batchtools```'s configuration files to be used and configured to fit the user's computational platform.
-User configuration is required only for the normal mode, not the testing mode.
+In our case, simulations are parallelized using the R package ```batchtools``` version 0.9.15 and with a SLURM cluster scheduler.
+We share our ```batchtools```'s configuration files to be potentially used and configured to fit the user's computational platform.

 ### init-global.R
 - Ensure the required R packages are installed.